Skip to content

 keytool -genkey -alias selfsigned_localhost_sslserver -keyalg RSA -keysize 2048 -validity 700 -keypass changeit -storepass changeit -keystore ssl-server.jks

-We can use command below to view what is inside this keystore.
+We can use the command below to view what is inside this keystore.

 keytool -list -keystore ssl-server.jks